jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 // Note that 0 is falsy and "0" is truthy, even though 0 == "0".

 ///////////////////////////////////
 // 2.
-Variables, Arrays and Objects
+Variables, Constants, Arrays, and Objects

-// Variables are declared with the `var` keyword.
-JavaScript is dynamically
+// There are 2 main ways to declear variables in JavaScript: `let` and `const`
-// typed, so you don't need to specify type.
-Assignment uses a single `=`
+// JavaScript is dynamically typed, so you don't need to specify type.
-// character.
+// Assignment uses a single `=` character.

-var someVar = 5;
+let someVar = 5; // for variables that will be changed

+someVar = 10; // OK

-// If you leave the var keyword off, you won't get an error... someOtherVar = 10;
+// If you leave the let keyword off when declaring a new vairable,
+// you won't get an error...
+someOtherVar = 10;

 // ...but your variable will be created in the global scope, not in the scope
 // you defined it in.

-// Variables declared without being assigned to are set to undefined. var someThirdVar; // = undefined
+// Variables declared without being assigned to are set to undefined. let someThirdVar; // = undefined

 // If you want to declare a couple of variables, then you could use a comma
 // separator
-var someFourthVar = 2, someFifthVar = 4;
+let someFourthVar = 2, someFifthVar = 4;

 // There's shorthand for performing math operations on variables: someVar += 5; // equivalent to someVar = someVar + 5; someVar is 10 now